elimkwan/elimkwan.github.io/source/_posts/barclaysWeb.md

 <li>e) Crytography</li>
 <li>f) Ventures</li>

-<p>I also have the chance to met various directors and managing directors to understand more about their views on future tech, business and their roles, which are quite insightful and inspiring.</p>
+<p>In addition, I have also scheduled meetings with various directors and managing directors to understand more about their views on future tech, business and their roles, which are quite insightful and inspiring.
+Overall, I have met so many amazing people via this intership and it enriched my skillsets, offered me an intriguing insight into the daily work of a developer at Barclays.
+Surely, it is a summer well spent. </p>
 <br>
 <br>
 <br>